rescala-lang/REScala/README.md

 ## Repository Overview

-This repository contains mutliple subprojects, the most important ones are:
+This repository contains multiple subprojects in the __Modules__ folder, the most important ones are:

 * __Main__: contains the main reactive programming library, for the JVM and JS.
   Also includes a concurrent scheduler for the JVM, making it thread safe.